He that would be superior to external influences must first become superior to his own passions.

 You think you know who you are, and you probably feel as though you are the one operating your own life.
 However, being in control may only be a figment of your own imagination.
-Yes, of course you are somewhat in control.
-You control your thoughts, emotions and perspectives.
+Yes, of course, you are somewhat in control.
+You control your thoughts, emotions, and perspectives.
 You make independent choices, decisions and you do what you feel is necessary to live your life with purpose.
 However, this is somewhat of an illusion.

 Yes, you have the independence to do, be, think, say, feel, have and achieve whatever your heart desires.
 However, whatever your heart desires has its limitations.
 Consider for a moment a goldfish living in a fish tank.
 This goldfish has the freedom to do whatever it likes within this fish tank.
 However, the fish tank itself has limitations.
-It constricts the goldfish in a space where it can swim, think and live within the area of the fish tank.
-For the goldfish this isn’t a problem.
+It constricts the goldfish in a space where it can swim, think and live in the area of the fish tank.
+For the goldfish, this isn’t a problem.
 It doesn’t know of a world beyond the fish tank.
 Its world lies only within the fish tank, and it can do whatever it wants within the confines of this world.
 As such, its perspectives and thoughts are limited to the world within the fish tank.
 To the goldfish, anything outside the fish tank just doesn’t exist.
-It therefore has the freedom to do, think, feel and live as it likes, however that freedom is limited by the boundaries of the fish tank.
+It, therefore, has the freedom to do, think, feel and live as it likes, however, that freedom is limited by the boundaries of the fish tank.
 And in a similar way, you are limited by the boundaries of evolution.

 There are these things we call collective paradigms.
 Collective paradigms have evolved over the course of human evolutionary history.
 These paradigms are shared rules, assumptions, boundaries, standards, evaluations, beliefs and limitations that we have come to accept and adopt over time.
 They shape how we think, what we say, how we do things, and the perspectives we hold about relationships, friendships, people, career, health, business, religion, etc. Moreover, these collective paradigms shape what we view as being beautiful or ugly, right or wrong, sinful or godly, normal or unusual, etc. These are things that are rarely if ever questioned.
 They are simply a part of life; a part of my life; and a part of your life.

 These collective paradigms are created over the course of human history by those with influence and power.
-For instance at one stage, it was widely believed that the earth was flat.
+For instance, at one stage, it was widely believed that the earth was flat.
 However, over the course of time that assumptions was challenged by some very independent thinkers such as Aristotle and Columbus.
 These people questioned what was widely accepted as being true, and over time created a new collective paradigm that transformed how we perceived our planet.